WhereGroup/hitchhikers-git/managing_projects.md

 Finally, follow the instructions given in the [Mapbender documentation](http://doc.mapbender3.org/en/book/installation_git.html).

-You very likely will want to change the remote URLs in the submodules to use SSH access for pushing.
+NOTICE: You very likely will want to change the remote URLs in the submodules to use SSH access for pushing.

+NOTICE: You are pushing the develop branch in the last step (or whichever branch you selected in step 2).
+So anyone else will also need to checkout that branch while or after cloning the new repository.

 Keeping up-to date with the starter project
 -------------------------------------------